pleabargain/EnglishHelpsYourCareer/20_week_syllabus.md

 # lesson13

+- vocabulary
-- grammar in use comparatives (more than)
+- grammar in use comparatives (more than) / soft skills
 - tense present continuous
 - grammar elements conditionals